heinlein/pxehex/README.md

 * `seq` is required to use the `-a` option;
 * `ipcalc` is required to use the `-a` and `-v` options together.

-The script currently works only with the `ipcalc` found in the Red Hat `initscripts` package.
-A future version will work with the version installed on Ubuntu systems or via MacPorts.
+The script currently works with the `ipcalc` found in the Red Hat `initscripts` package and with Krischan Jodies' version installed on Debian-family systems for via MacPorts.

 <!-- vim: set filetype=markdown: -->